-It is anticipated that Ramadan 2020 will start on Friday, April 24th and last for 30 days until Saturday, May 23rd.
-(See our Ramadan calendar event).
+It is anticipated that Ramadan 2023 will start on Thursday, March 23 and last for 30 days until Saturday, April 22.
+(See our Ramadan calendar event for more reading about medical and scheduling implications of fasting for some patients).

 The fourth requirement of Islam is fasting during Ramadan: the 9th month of Islamo-Arabic lunar calendar.
 Ramadan is considered a month of community because religious practices such as prayers, fasting, charity, and self-accountability are often practiced within community setting.
 During fasting, Muslims avoid eating, drinking and smoking from sunrise to sunset.
 Muslims gather as family and community in the evenings to open their fast by prayers and read the Qur’an in the evenings.
 Patients may receive an increasing number of visitors during this month.